teron131/youtube-summarizer-ui/chrome-extension/README.md

 2. Enable **Developer mode** (toggle in top-right corner)
 3. Click **Load unpacked**
 4. Select the `chrome-extension/` directory
-5. The extension icon will appear in your toolbar (grayed out by default)
+5. The extension will be active on YouTube pages

-## Usage
+## Features

+### 🎯 Two Ways to Summarize

+#### Option 1: Toolbar Button (Page Action)
-1. Navigate to a YouTube video (e.g., `https://youtube.com/watch?v=...`)
+1. Navigate to a YouTube video
-2. Extension icon becomes enabled (colored)
+2. Extension icon in toolbar becomes enabled (colored)
-3. Click the icon
+3. Click the toolbar icon
+4. New tab opens with the summarizer app

+#### Option 2: YouTube UI Button (Recommended)
+1. Navigate to a YouTube video
+2. Look for the **"Summarize"** button left of the like/dislike buttons
+3. Click the "Summarize" button
-4. New tab opens with the summarizer app with video ID in path: `/VIDEO_ID`
+4. New tab opens with the summarizer app

-5. The app constructs a clean YouTube URL: `https://youtu.be/VIDEO_ID`
+Both methods:
+- Extract the video ID from the URL
+- Open the app with `?v=VIDEO_ID` parameter
+- Work with both light and dark YouTube themes

 ## Testing